-The overarching goal of my professional activities is to improve the educational experiences and outcomes of children and youth from traditionally marginalized backgrounds.
-I concentrate on issues of equity and diversity in education, particularly those affecting children and youth with or at-risk for special needs.
+The overarching goal of my professional activities is to improve the educational experiences and outcomes of children and youth from minoritized backgrounds.
+I concentrate on issues of equity and social justice in education, particularly those affecting children and youth with or at-risk for educational disability.
 My current interests include:

-patterns and predictors of special needs among children from culturally and linguistically diverse backgrounds;
+patterns and predictors of educational disability among children from racially and linguistically minoritized backgrounds

-disparities in the educational treatment and outcomes of students with and at-risk for disabilities; and
+disparities in the educational treatment and outcomes of students with and at-risk for disabilities

 I am the Birkmaier Education Leadership Professor of Educational Psychology and Coordinator of the School Psychology Program at the University of Minnesota.
 I completed my training at Arizona State University and am a licensed psychologist.